 Before diving into interview preparation, you need to find suitable job opportunities in the nonprofit sector.
 There are several avenues you can explore:

-2. Use Your Connections to Find Jobs
+2. Leverage Your Connections to Find Job Opportunities

 3. Research the Organization